 Narita Drum Festival

-Highlights are the "Sengan Hana Daiko", where about 800 performers play a drum in prayer for peace, and "Naritasan Millennium Night Stage", which plays on a stage lit by a bonfire in the evening.
-A parade also takes place, where the performers walk forward while performing on the main street.
+Highlights are the “Sengan Hana Daiko”, where about 800 performers play their drums in a prayer for peace.
+Also "Naritasan Millennium Night Stage", which plays on a stage lit by a bonfire in the evening.
+A parade takes place as well on the main street with many performers.